YusufAkande1/Social-Media-Sentiment-Analysis/README.md

-# Sentiment-Data-Analysis
+# Social-Media-Sentiment-Analysis
-Data analysis done on the likes and retweet
+Analysis of social media sentiment and engagement using Python and Power BI